-“I know it’s OK quit.
-I just haven’t yet,” I told my wife as I looked out the passenger side window of our RV at the big Astoria Bridge we were about to cross.
+“I know it’s OK to quit.
+I just haven’t yet,” I told my wife as I looked out the passenger-side window of our RV at the big Astoria Bridge we were about to cross.

 “I’m going to quit.
 I just haven’t decided if I should quit on Day 300 – which is tomorrow – or Day 365.
 If I make it to Day 365 I can say I blogged daily for a year at least,” I said.

 “Just quit.
 Who cares when you do.
 Nobody reads it, so who cares.”

 “OK, I’ll quit on Day 300.”

 And that’s pretty much the conversation I had today that sealed the deal for me quitting this daily blog.

 When I first started publishing daily it was fun.
 I had this romantic idea that I would “show my work” and document my journey as an entrepreneur so people could see what it’s really like growing a business.